-Because a differential equation defines a function (the solution), there are several ways of getting insight into the solution- Graphically, Algebraically, and Numerically.
-In Chapters 1 and 2, we get a little of the first and third, and a lot of the second.
+Because a differential equation defines a function (the solution), there are several ways of getting insight into the solution- we've focused primarily on algebraically solving a DE, but we also had some graphical analysis.

 In summary, the first exam is all about understanding (and solving) first order differential equations: y' = f(t, y).